avinash514/DevopsLevel2/README.md

 # Additional features
 These are features that you could want to install to make your life easier.

-Enable/disable these features in `group_vars/all.yml` (all disabled by default):
+Enable/disable these features in `group_vars/all.yml` (all enabled by default):
 ```
 # Additional feature to install
 additional_features:
-  helm: false
+  helm: true
-  healthcheck: false
+  healthcheck: true
+  elasticsearch: true
 ```

 ## Helm